tldr-pages/tldr/pages/linux/fallocate.md

 `fallocate --collapse-range --length {{200M}} {{path/to/file}}`

-- Deallocate 20MB of space after 100MB in a file:
+- Shrink 20MB of space after 100MB in a file:

 `fallocate --collapse-range --offset {{100M}} --length {{20M}} {{path/to/file}}`